Sexual Misconduct and Complaint Resolution Policy

 Reporting Parties should also be aware that College administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
 For purposes of the Timely Warning requirement, the College will not disclose a Reporting Party’s name.
 However, the College will provide enough information for community members to make safety decisions in light of the danger.
 The reporters for timely warning purposes are exactly the same as detailed in the paragraph above.

 II.
 Family Educational Rights and Privacy Act (“FERPA”)

-- The Claimant(s) in sexual exploitation, sexual harassment, stalking, relationship violence and any other gender-based offense have the right to be informed of the finding, in writing, and to be informed of any sanction(s) that directly relate to them, and to essential facts supporting the outcome when the outcome is “responsible” (and the underlying offense is a crime of violence as defined below and in 34 C.F.R.
+- The Responding Party(ies) in sexual exploitation, sexual harassment, stalking, relationship violence and any other gender-based offense have the right to be informed of the finding, in writing, and to be informed of any sanction(s) that directly relate to them, and to essential facts supporting the outcome when the outcome is “responsible” (and the underlying offense is a crime of violence as defined below and in 34 C.F.R.
 99.39) and/or it is equitable to share the essential findings with all parties.

 Revised December 2018 – Title IX Contacts Updated